C191068/Ali_Khatami_Lottery6/README.md

 4. The lottery should be in an open state <br>

-If the above all are true checkUpkeep will be true and w8ill trigger the chainlink keepers <br>
+If the above all are true checkUpkeep will be true and will trigger the chainlink keepers <br>

+to request a new random champion <br>